cbinsights/form-design-system/contributing/principles.md

 ## "Worse is Better"

-**tl;dr** Releasing an imperfect component is better than not releasing it.
-Components should provide as little functionality as possible.

 Building a generic component that can accommodate all future use cases is hard.
 To optimize for building components and gaining contributors, we can ease the burden of designing a generic component by following the ["Worse is Better"](https://en.wikipedia.org/wiki/Worse_is_better) method.